ahron-chet/DarkScryC2/Management/doc/settings.md

 # Management Environment Settings

 The FastAPI backend reads configuration from environment variables.
 Copy `.env.example` to `.env` and adjust the values for your environment.
+The authoritative list of settings is defined in `app/core/settings.py`.

 - `DB_NAME` – name of the PostgreSQL database.
 - `DB_USER` – database username.